Polluxin/SAR/README.md

 creates multiple servers that can be called by multiple objects

 <u>Execution</u> <br />
-- run `sh BurstCompile.sh` in folder irc
-- run `sh BurstExec.sh` in the same folder
+- run `sh BurstExec.sh` in irc folder

 <u>Modify</u> <br />
 You can modify the test by changing the calls in the BurstExec.sh file